13B (film): Plot

-The story ends with Manohar living a normal life with his family.
-They bring Senthil / Ashok home, and the apartment's lift finally works for Manohar, while Priya becomes pregnant again.
-When Mano uses the lift the next day, he receives a call from Balu / Shinde, saying that while the family had haunted the TV, he now haunts Manohar's phone.
-As the call ends, the elevator comes to a halt.
+The story ends with Manohar finally living a normal life with his family.
+They bring Ashok/Senthil home, and the apartment's lift finally works for Manohar, while Priya becomes pregnant again.
+They finally live happily.

+However, when Manu takes the lift the next morning, he receives a call from Dr.Balu / Shinde, which he answers hesitantly and afraidly, saying that while the family had haunted the TV, he now haunts Manohar's phone.
+As the call ends, the elevator comes to a sudden halt and the screen blacks out.